THE CREATIVE ACT

 Opening Reception: Friday, August 3, 2018 | 5:30 - 9 PM

-Lindeman’s paintings are made specifically for a U.S. audience and presented at The Delaware Contemporary.
-They consider the realm of the Internet as a venue for buying, selling, and exchanging commodities – calling into question how financial and cultural value is attached to various branches of creative activity.
-The large-scale text paintings exhibited examine the area of meta-art.
-With a particular focus on a type of wry institutional critique, the exhibition shines light on Cyberspace through the old media lens of painting while seeking innovation and attempting to push at the edges of the field.
-The core works in the exhibition replicate genuine published online classifieds, advertising art from various locations across the U.S.
+Lindeman's paintings consider the realm of the internet as a venue for buying, selling, and exchanging commodities.
+They question how financial and cultural value is attached to various branches of creative activity and examine the area of meta-art.
+The exhibition shines a light on Cyberspace through the old media lens of painting, while seeking innovation and attempting to push at the edges of the field.
+The core works featured in Lindeman's The Creative Act replicate genuine online classifieds advertising art for sale from various locations across the U.S.

-The use of text and deadpan humor is central to Lindeman’s practice, an approach that facilitates an inquiry into applied cultural meaning, value and the commodification of art.
-Of course, the irony is that Lindeman is a willing participant of the commodity culture that increasingly commands contemporary art.
+The use of text and deadpan humor is central to Lindeman's practice, facilitating an inquiry into applied cultural meaning, value, and the commodification of art.
+Of course, the irony is that Lindeman is a willing participant of the commodity culture that increasingly dictates contemporary art.